THE AMAZING DR. CLITTERHOUSE (1938)

 Clitterhouse informs Jo -“I think I’m finally onto something as far as Rocks is concerned.”
 Jo is curious Yes?
 She asks.
 With Clitterhouse it is all academic he doesn’t quite see that Jo is sending out romantic vibes.

 “Not only does he have a distorted sense of humor I find that his entire personality is distorted.”
-Jo answers “What ever it is, I don’t like it.”
+Jo answers “Whatever it is, I don’t like it.”
 Clitterhouse-“Ooh but I do.
 Rocks is a magnificent specimen of pure viciousness.
 He’s really worth exploring.“ Jo tells him, “Well watch yourself while you’re doing it.
 Or you’ll end up with an undertaker exploring you.”

 They have a big fur caper planned for that night.
 Jo asks him to have dinner, He says it would be splendid.
 But He tells her that he’s got to break down his blood specimens.
 She walks toward the window.
-He starts to tell her “Some other time…” Clitterhouse pauses and for the first time, it occurs to him, that Jo is a beautiful desirable woman, whom he may find very attractive or at least he’s finally picked up on the signal that she has dressed up especially for him- “Oh Jo, I hope you’re not offended.”
+He starts to tell her “Some other time…” Clitterhouse pauses and for the first time, it occurs to him, that Jo is a beautiful desirable woman, whom he may find very attractive, or at least he’s finally picked up on the signal that she has dressed up especially for him- “Oh Jo, I hope you’re not offended.”

 Just then Clitterhouse realizes that they had plans to dine out and spend the evening together.
-“I’m terribly sorry” “What for professor I know I’m not the type you wanna be with.
+“I’m terribly sorry” “What for Professor?
+I know I’m not the type you wanna be with.
 And I know that you’re a lot different than the guys I’m used to.
 Maybe that’s why I could sort of get interested in you if I let myself.
 It’s okay baby, I’m not going to.
 Not a chance.”

 Clitterhosue looks befuddled.
 They are interrupted but he starts to ask, “Tell me Jo When did you first begin to…” Is this a hint that he might find the notion tantalizing as Jo is a big Crime boss and he could examine the criminal mind intimately?

 There are such wonderful sequences of humor mixed with a seriously dark spirit at times, all the while Rocks is planning to take back his organization from the pompous doctor.
 By now Jo has actually fallen for The Professor who is too myopic about his scientific research to notice that she’s been swooning over him.
-Jo realizes that he is unattainable for any women really, as his work comes first.
+Jo realizes that he is unattainable for any woman really, as his work comes first.
 But she still holds a torch for him which will prove out in the end.

 The Professor (Clitterhouse) goes over the plans for the fur heist, with the gang.